chevron-up

 The catalogues contain information on the origin and donor of the skulls and often also on the time when a skull entered the collection.
 Sometimes the entries on an individual skull in the four inventories are of different completeness.
 It may therefore be necessary to consult all of them in order to find all existing information on a skull.
 Digital copies of the directories are available online (see below).

-The Staats- und Universitätsbibliothek Göttingen also has an archive box with dossiers, which are probably Blumenbach’s own documentation on the skulls (Cod.
-Ms. Blumenbach V).
+The Staats- und Universitätsbibliothek Göttingen also has an archive box (Cod.
+Ms. Blumenbach V) with dossiers, which probably represent the contents of Blumenbach’s own documentation on the skulls.

 Further sources on the history of the skull collection are the labels on the skulls themselves, historical publications, and Blumenbach’s correspondence.